 Conciliation: A Completely New Approach

 People Matter.
-We believe the process of resolving conflict must focus on the people.
+We believe the process of resolving conflict must focus on the people involved.
 It seems obvious.
-Yet, in many resolution settings – courts, mediations, etc. – this gets lost.
+Yet, in many resolution settings – litigation in the courts, traditional mediation, etc. – the reality of people’s lives gets lost.
 The focus becomes the resolution of the legal issues — not the people issues.
 In the midst of the focus on rights, procedures and decisions — the truth is the courts can never put the people first.
 We do.

 Results Matter.
 We work with parties to craft solutions that create long-term stability and success.
 We look forward with the parties to discern what they will need in the future and then help them develop a strategy for getting there.